Cody Deaner: Violent By Design/The Design (2020–2024)

-Man of the People and The Home Town Man (2024–present)
+The Home Town Man (2024–present)

 Following the dissolution of The Design, Deaner reverted to his previous ring name, Cody Deaner, and turned face for the first time since 2020 when he debuted a gimmick where he interacted with the audience on what match should take place after every promo segment, with said match taking place based on the crowd reaction.
 On the May 23, 2025 at Under Siege, Deaner was defeated by The System's Eddie Edwards causing Deaner not to receive his new contract with TNA Wrestling.

-On June 6 at Against All Odds, Deaner returned as The Home Town Man where Deaner, The Hardys and Leon Slater defeated The System (Moose, JDC, Eddie Edwards and Brian Myers).
+On June 6 at Against All Odds, Deaner returned as The Home Town Man (a masked character who claims to be from the city where the show is taking place that night, including wearing gear from that city's sports teams) where he, The Hardys and Leon Slater defeated The System (Moose, JDC, Eddie Edwards and Brian Myers).

 Other media

 In 2023, Gray started a podcast entitled Wrestling is Life is Wrestling with Cody Deaner where he interviews wrestlers and people involved in the wrestling business to learn various life lessons from their personal life stories and journey.
 He has interviewed guests such as professional wrestlers Josh Alexander, Crazzy Steve, Shawn Spears, multimedia producer David Sahadi, and more.